 The Network Control Centre based at our Head Office in Polmadie, Glasgow works seamlessly with Traffic Scotland to enable the effective communication of alternative route advice and credible, accurate and timely travel information for motorists to make informed decisions when planning their journeys.

 TRISS bolsters Scotland TranServ’s ability to respond to incidents on the network swiftly and efficiently.
-The Service, which has been in operation for over eight years, supports emergency services in clearing incidents from south west Scotland’s motorways and other designated trunk road routes to improve journey time reliability by managing and reducing disruption.
+The Service, which has been in operation for over a decade, supports emergency services in clearing incidents from south west Scotland’s motorways and other designated trunk road routes to improve journey time reliability by managing and reducing disruption.

 We have also improved the service by introducing new vehicles fitted with the latest Variable Message Signs (VMS), CCTV cameras linked directly to Traffic Scotland’s Network Control Centre in South Queensferry and innovative Fuel Safe backpacks which tend to small spillages safely and efficiently.

-- Our TRISS operatives respond to over 9,100 incidents each year
+- Our TRISS operatives responded to over 7,000 incidents last year, supporting 3,200 stranded motorists

-- On average we collect almost 12,000 bags of litter from the roadside each year
+- Last year we collected 5,200 bags of litter from the roadside

 - Each year we cut over 25 million square metres of grass up to 14 times